uprighter/gnucash-android/README.md

 # Installation

-There are different ways to get the GnuCash app for Android; through the app store, from github or building it yourself.
+There are different ways to get the GnuCash Pocket app for Android – through the app store, from GitHub or by building it yourself.

 ### App Store

-Original app by [codinguser](https://github.com/codinguser/) was here:

 <a href="http://play.google.com/store/apps/details?id=org.gnucash.pocket.pnemonic">
   <img alt="Android app on Google Play" src="http://developer.android.com/images/brand/en_generic_rgb_wo_60.png" />